 Please be advised that completing minimum requirements and applying to the program does not guarantee admission.

-Applications for Fall 2014 can be submitted starting October 1, 2013.
+Applications for Fall 2019 will be posted in September 2018.
 We do not accept applications earlier than October 1.
 If we receive more than 45 complete applications for the Dental Assisting program, students will be selected by lottery.
 Only students who have completed their program requirements by the end of winter term will be considered for the lottery.
 Students in progress with prerequisites past winter term may apply but will not be guaranteed consideration.
-All application materials must be hand delivered or mailed to the Health Admissions Office by April 15, 2014.
+All application materials must be hand delivered or mailed to the Health Admissions Office by April 15, 2019 at 5pm.
 We do not accept faxed, emailed, or scanned application materials.

 To be considered for the Dental Assisting Program, please submit the following:

 - Official college transcripts showing the completion of the following prerequisites by the end of the winter term prior to application deadline.
 All courses must be completed with a C grade or higher:

 - WR 115 or equivalent placement score*

 - MP 111 Medical Terminology from PCC only or successful completion of the PCC competency exam.

 - Psychology elective 100 level or above (PSY 101 recommended).

 - Completion of 12 hours of shadowing in a dentist’s office or dental clinic documented on the Dental Assisting Shadowing Form included in the application packet.
 3 hours may be completed at the PCC Dental Clinic based on availability.
 Call 971-722-4909 to schedule.